 R A P C C A R C - the total Additional Pension Contributions paid by the employer during the period covered by the statement.

 Employers participating in the Scheme are required to pay over to the appropriate L G P S administering authority all contributions paid by employers.
-This includes both basic contributions and the employer contributions to a S C A P C.
+This includes both basic contributions and the employer contributions to an S C A P C.

 The employer contributions must be paid over to the appropriate L G P S administering authority on or before such dates falling at intervals of not more than 12 months as the L G P S administering authority may specify.
 It is common practice for the employer contributions to be paid over to the appropriate L G P S administering authority at the same time as the employee contributions.